truong92cdv/Digital-Design/README.md

-# Digital Systems
+# Digital Design

-Digital Systems: Principles and Applications - 12th Edition - (Ronald J. Tocci, Gregory L. Moss, Neal S. Widmer)
+Digital Design: With an Introduction to the Verilog HDL, VHDL, and SystemVerilog - 6th Edition - (M. Morris Mano, Michael D. Ciletti)

 #### CHAPTER 01 - Introductory Concepts
 #### CHAPTER 02 - Number Systems and Codes